Virtualizing RAN: Science, Strategy, and Architecture of Software-Defined Mobile Networks: Case Studies and Lessons Learnt

 \section{Case Studies and Lessons Learnt}

-This section cross‑examines two U.S. 5G roll‑outs, highlights organisation‑level change errors that slowed adoption of virtualized RAN, and quantifies the gains achieved once automation bridged technology and culture.
+This section cross‑examines two U.S. 5G roll‑outs, highlights organization‑level change errors that slowed adoption of virtualized RAN, and quantifies the gains achieved once automation bridged technology and culture.